alsq-gravity/fpis-exercises/README.md

-# exercises for functional programmin in scala
+# exercises for functional programming in scala